zeeshananjumjunaidi/documentation-user/expense/expense.rst

   Analytic Accounting* (in Recommended Features).

-* Go to *Sales > Sales > Products* and set the invoicing method on all your Expense products:
+* Go to *Sales > Sales > Products* and set the invoicing method on all your Expense types:

   * At cost: will invoice expenses at their real cost.
   * At sales price: will invoice based on a fixed sales price